-- 1. The People's Advocate presents an annual report before the Assembly. - 2.
-The People's Advocate reports before the Assembly when so requested, and he may request the Assembly to hear him on matters he considers important. - 3.
-The People's Advocate has the right to make recommendations and to propose measures when he finds violations of human rights and freedoms by the public administration. - 4.
+- The People's Advocate has the right to make recommendations and to propose measures when he finds violations of human rights and freedoms by the public administration. - 4.
 Public organs and officials are obligated to provide the People's Advocate with all the documents and information requested by him.

-PART THREE--THE ASSEMBLY
+PART 3: THE ASSEMBLY

-CHAPTER I--ELECTION AND TERM
+CHAPTER I: ELECTION AND TERM

 - 1. Assembly is composed of 140 deputies, elected on proportional system with multi-names electoral zones. - 2.
 The multi-name electoral zone corresponds to the administrative division of one of the levels of the administrative-territorial organization. - 3.
-Criteria and rules on the implementation of the proportional electoral system, on the determination of electoral zones and on the number of seats to be obtained in each electoral zone shall be defined by the law on elections."
+Criteria and rules on the implementation of the proportional electoral system, on the determination of electoral zones and on the number of seats to be obtained in each electoral zone shall be defined by the law on elections.

-1. The Assembly is elected every four years.
+- 1. The Assembly is elected every four years.
 The mandate of the Assembly starts with its first meeting after the election and ends on the same date, of the same month of the fourth year from the date of the first meeting.
-In any case, the Assembly remains on duty until the first meeting of the newly elected Assembly.

-- 2. Elections for the new Assembly are held in the nearest electoral period that precedes the date of the termination of the mandate of the Assembly.
+In any case, the Assembly remains on duty until the first meeting of the newly elected Assembly. - 2.
+Elections for the new Assembly are held in the nearest electoral period that precedes the date of the termination of the mandate of the Assembly.
 Electoral periods and the rules for holding the elections for the Assembly are determined by the law on elections. - 3.
 If the Assembly is dissolved prior to the termination of its full mandate, elections are held no later than 45 days after its dissolution. - 4.
-The Assembly may not approve laws during the period 60 days prior to the termination of its mandate until the first meeting of the new Assembly, except in cases when extraordinary measures have been imposed."
+The Assembly may not approve laws during the period 60 days prior to the termination of its mandate until the first meeting of the new Assembly, except in cases when extraordinary measures have been imposed.